nus-cs2103-AY2223S2/ip/docs/README.md

 ## Features

 ### Track your Tasks!
 :writing_hand: Nemo supports the following 3 types of tasks.
-They can be deletes
 1. **ToDos** - a task that needs to be completed eventually
 2. **Deadlines** - a task that has a deadline for completion
 3. **Events** - a task that has a start and end date